ksihja/ExData_Plotting1/README.md

 # Updated after assignment is done

+Original README.md containing assignment specification is attached in this file (see below).

 This directory contains followin files that are created according to the requirements of plotting assignment.
 NOTE:  household_power_consumption.txt needs to be downloaded separately into R's working directory in order to be able to execute R plotting scripts.

 ### filter_powerconsumption_data.R